forkcontrib/edx-documentation/en_us/shared/course_features/content_experiments/content_experiments_add.rst

 ===============================

 .. note::  Do not create new content experiments by duplicating configured content experiments.
-Duplicating content experiments that have associated group configuration IDs is not supported.
+Duplicating content experiments after you have configured them is not supported.

 #.
 On the unit page, under **Add New Component**, select **Advanced**.